makrai/notes/ruder2104-xtreme-r-nuanced-multiling.md

 ## Language diversity indices

-* according to the typology and language family indices of Ponti+ (2020), which
+* according to the typology and language family indices of Ponti+ (2020)
 * shown in Table 8 for XTREME-R, XTREME (Hu+ 2020), and XGLUE (Liang+ 2020)
-* The typology index is based on the mean entropy of the distribution over 103 typological features from URIEL (Littell+ 2017) across the languages while the
+* The typology index is based on the mean entropy of the distribution over 103 typological features from URIEL (Littell+ 2017) across the languages
 * family index consists of the number of distinct language families divided by the total number of languages
 * XTREME-R is similarly diverse while covering a larger number of languages